rwxrob/zet/20220126190343/README.md

 # Rancher Desktop Alternative to Docker Desktop

+> porschephilth: no, we just bought $50k of docker licensing while we
+> get the RD rollout/process figured out. we had to take care of "right
+> now" while we get the log-term process in place

 Rancher Desktop 1.0 was just announced just in time to help large companies deal with the looming deadline to start paying for their corporate subscriptions to Docker Desktop (Enterprise).
 This is huge.